keripix/learn-css-layout/README.md

 So, if you've found my implementation to be incorrect, I would be very honored if you open a discussion on this project issue's page.
 A pull request would be very awesome too.

+## Target

+The target of this project is to replicate Google Keep's layout.

 ## Requirements

 1. NodeJS